RuneBlaze/phylogenomic_dataset_construction/README.md

 [Pasta](https://github.com/smirarab/pasta) Version v1.8.2 (newer versions should work)

+**We recommend running [Croco](https://gitlab.mbb.univ-montp2.fr/mbb/CroCo) for each batch of sequence data to check for cross-contamination before running the pipeline.**

 ### Step 1: Read processing

 **Note that the pipeline is expecting that the reads are names as taxonID_1.fq.gz or taxonID_1.fq for single end reads and taxonID_1.fq.gz and taxonID_2.fq.gz or taxonID_1.fq and taxonID_2.fq for paired end reads.
 If redas are not name like that the pipeline won't work**